Eastmanlg/hotbox-pico/README.md

 1. Plug in Pico

 run `scripts/connect_to_wifi.py` on a connected Pico W, then `import mip` and `mip.install('aioble')` to install the *aioble* package directly to the Pico W

+## Running
+Project should be uploaded to pico when deemed stable.
+Once uploaded, or running via micropico, run `centralDevice/central_device.py` on laptop Should automatically start reporting values